attila/savvior/README.md

 If you find an bug or a problem please open an issue.

 This project uses Grunt for running the builds and tests.
 The module uses an UMD wrapper to retain compatibility with CommonJS and AMD module formats.
-Tests are run by Jasmine in PhantomJS.
+Tests are run via Jasmine in PhantomJS.

 ### Install the development environment